Montenegro: Principality and Kingdom of Montenegro

 In 1858, one of the major Montenegrin victories over the Ottomans occurred at the Battle of Grahovac.
 Grand Duke Mirko Petrović, elder brother of Knjaz Danilo, led an army of 7,500 and defeated the numerically superior Ottomans with 15,000 troops at Grahovac on 1 May 1858.
-This forced the Great Powers to officially demarcate the borders between Montenegro and Ottoman Empire, de facto recognizing Montenegro's independence.
+This forced the Great Powers to officially demarcate the borders between Montenegro and Ottoman Empire, de facto recognising Montenegro's independence.

 In the Battle of Vučji Do Montenegrins inflicted a major defeat on the Ottoman Army under Grand Vizier Ahmed Muhtar Pasha.
 In the aftermath of the Russian victory against the Ottoman Empire in the Russo-Turkish War of 1877–1878, the major powers restructured the map of the Balkan region.
 The Ottoman Empire recognised the independence of Montenegro in the Treaty of Berlin in 1878.

 The first Montenegrin constitution (also known as the Danilo Code) was proclaimed in 1855.
 Under Nicholas I (ruled 1860–1918), the principality was enlarged several times in the Montenegro-Turkish Wars and was recognised as independent in 1878.
 Nicholas I established diplomatic relations with the Ottoman Empire.
 Minor border skirmishes excepted, diplomacy ushered in about 30 years of peace between the two states until the deposition of Abdul Hamid II in 1909.

 The political skills of Abdul Hamid II and Nicholas I played a major role in the mutually amicable relations.
 Modernization of the state followed, culminating with the draft of a Constitution in 1905.
 However, political rifts emerged between the reigning People's Party, who supported the process of democratisation and union with Serbia, and those of the True People's Party, who were monarchist.

 In 1910, Montenegro became a kingdom, and as a result of the Balkan Wars of 1912–1913, a common border with Serbia was established, with Shkodër being awarded to Albania, though the current capital city of Montenegro, Podgorica, was on the old border of Albania and Yugoslavia.
-Montenegro became one of the Allied Powers during World War I (1914–18).
+Montenegro became one of the Allied Powers during World War I (1914–1918).
 In the Battle of Mojkovac fought in January 1916 between Austria-Hungary and the Kingdom of Montenegro, Montenegrins achieved a decisive victory even though they were outnumbered five to one.
 The Austro-Hungarians accepted military surrender on 25 January 1916.
 From 1916 to October 1918 Austria-Hungary occupied Montenegro.
 During the occupation, King Nicholas fled the country and established a government-in-exile in Bordeaux.